Stejedas/proyectFinal/README.md

-# Título del Proyecto
+# THELASTTABLE - proyectFinalBootcamp_Front

-Proyecto Final del Bootcamp Full Stack Developer 2022 NEOLAND
+Final Project of the Full Stack Developer Bootcamp 2022 NEOLAND

-App funcional para realizar reservas de mesas en restaurantes, he intentado demostrar lo mucho que he aprendido durante el Bootcamp.
+Functional App to make table reservations in restaurants, I have tried to demonstrate how much I have learned during the Bootcamp.

-El proyecto consta de dos partes, el front, en este repositorio; y el backend, en el repositorio "proyectoFinalBootcamp_Back".
+The project consists of two parts, the frontend, in this repository; and the backend, in the repository "proyectoFinalBootcamp_Back".

-## Comenzando 🚀
+## Getting Started 🚀

-Se trata de un repositorio publico, puede hacer Fork para ver todos los detalles que necesite.
+This is a public repository, you can Fork to see all the details you need.

-## Inicio en modo desarrollo
+## Starting in development mode

-En el directorio del proyecto, puede ejecutar:
+In the project directory, you can run:

 ### npm start

-Ejecuta la aplicación en el modo de desarrollo.
+Run the application in development mode.
-Abra http://localhost:3000 para verlo en su navegador.
+Open http://localhost:3000 to view it in your browser.

-## Inicie en modo usuario
+## Start in user mode

-La pagina fue desplegada con Netlify para el Front-end, para acceder a la web siga el siguiente enlace:
+The page was deployed with Netlify for the Front-end, to access the web follow the following link:

 https://clinquant-taffy-da618e.netlify.app/home

-**Se trata de la V.01, entienda que solo acabo de comenzar**
+**This is V.01, understand that I have just started**.

-## Construido con 🛠️
+## Built with 🛠️

-Construido con React y NodeJS.
+Built with React and NodeJS.

-He usado diferentes librerías para algunas funcionalidades:
+I've used different libraries for some functionality:
 - i18n
 - Mapbox-gl
 - Boostrap-react